 The falling cat problem has practical applications beyond veterinary statistics.

-Gymnastics and diving: Human athletes performing somersaults and twists exploit the same gauge structure, though without articulating the mathematics.
+Gymnastics and diving: Human athletes performing somersaults and twists also exploit changing body shape while conserving angular momentum.
 A tuck increases rotation rate (smaller $I$, constant $L$ → larger $\omega$); a layout decreases it.
 Changing the tuck–layout timing mid-rotation produces a net twist — holonomy in the shape space of a human body.

 The View from a Windowsill